 Who are engaged users?

 The last indicator of engagement is the number of engaged users.
 On Facebook, they are users who were in any way active on the Page over a given period of time.
 Be it liking, commenting, sharing a Page’s content, adding a post or piece of media, it’s all counted as activity.
-For Twitter, engaged users are the ones that mentioned a profile or re-tweeted it’s tweet.
-For YouTube, giving a thumbs up, thumbs down, or commenting on videos is counted.
+For Twitter, engaged users are the ones that mentioned a profile or re-tweeted its tweet.
 And for Instagram – users who commented on or liked posts.

-Knowing all thos metrics will help you understand how people engaged in your communication and improve your social media strategy.
+Knowing all these metrics will help you understand how people engaged in your communication and improve your social media strategy.